harvard-lil/website-static/app/_interviews/trevor-owens.md

 slug: trevor-owens
 image: trevor-owens.png
 bio: >
-  Trevor Owens is Chief Research Officer of the American Institute of Physics and the author of four books including "After Disruption: A Future for Cultural Memory" and "The Theory and Craft of Digital Preservation."
+  <a href="https://trevorowens.org/" target="_blank">Trevor Owens</a> is Chief Research Officer of the American Institute of Physics and the author of four books including <a href="https://press.umich.edu/Books/A/After-Disruption" target="_blank">"After Disruption: A Future for Cultural Memory"</a> and <a href="https://www.press.jhu.edu/books/title/11947/theory-and-craft-digital-preservation" target="_blank">"The Theory and Craft of Digital Preservation."</a>
 date: 2025-02-15
-pull-quote: "The more that information is touched, the more that it's handled, the more that it's forward migrated, the more that it's engaged with, the safer it is."
+quote-card: "There's a technical way to answer the question, focusing on redundancy or what kind of media to use, but my sense is that those are largely solved problems at this point."
 custom-css: ['interview-series']
 ---